Best faja after tummy tuck and lipo

 • How Often Should I Wash my Stage 1 Faja, Lipo Foams and Abdominal Board?

-It is VERY important to keep your Stage 1 faja clean to prevent any infections.
-After your first pre-op appointment, when you are given the OK from your surgeon to shower, you should wash your faja.
+It is Critical to keep your Stage 1 faja clean to prevent any infections.
+Once your surgeon gives you the go-ahead to shower after your first pre-op appointment, you should wash your faja.
 Going forward, you should try to wash your faja every other day to keep them clean and free of any body fluids.
-PLEASE NOTE: when removing the garment for the first time, please be careful to proceed slowly as the skin is loose and you may feel dizzy as the compression is released.
+PLEASE NOTE: when removing the garment for the first time, please be careful to proceed slowly, as the skin is loose and you may feel dizzy as the compression is released.

-• Like your Stage 1 faja, lipo foams should be washed regularly – every day or every other day – to prevent infection.
+• To prevent infection, wash your lipo foams regularly—every day or every other day—just like your Stage 1 faja.
 Some patients choose to buy multiple sets of lipo foams so that they have a spare while other sets are washing.
 They are economical, so buying a few sets shouldn’t hurt your budget!

 • Your abdominal board cannot be thrown in the wash, but if it gets dirty, you can spot clean it with a product like peroxide.